shuklabhay/stereo-sample-gan/paper/main.md

 Audio generation models commonly take advantage of time-series optimized architectures (transformers, recurrent architectures, and HMMs [ADD CITATIONS FOR THIS- MAYBE JUST STH SAYING RECURRENT USED FOR AUDIO]), but this work instead opts to use a Deep Convolutional GAN (DCGAN) Architecture[1] and analyze how effectively it can be used to capture and replicate audio's sophisticated temporal and spectral relationships using multi channel image representations.

-As a standard example, this model will focuses on generating a category of audio in an attempt to tailor the model towards the one type of sound and wholicsticly learn it's charactertics.
-Kick drums were chosen because of their simplicity and constrained amount of variance (see defining characteristics section [make it like a number section code].)
-Alternate audio category considerations were snare drums, full drum loops, and insrtrument impulses, but kick drums were decided to be the most optimal for this initial experiment due to their simple and relatively consistent features.
+This model aims to focus on generating a category of audio and wholicsticly learn it's charactertics.

 ## 3. Data Manipulation

 ### 3.1.
 Collection

-The training data used is a compilation of 7856 kick drum impules.
-This data is primarily sourced from digital production “sample packs” which contain various kick drum samples with many different characters and use cases (analog, electronic, pop, hip-hop, beatbox, heavy, punchy, etc), overall providing a diverse range of potential drum sounds to generate that for the most part include the following set of "defining" kick drum characteristics, features we will later try to reproduce where training data variety will be beneficial.
+Training data is primarily sourced from digital production “sample packs.”
+For kick drums, the main "case study" for this paper, the training data used is a compilation of 7856 kick drum impules with different characteristics and use cases (analog, electronic, pop, hip-hop, beatbox, heavy, punchy, etc), overall providing a diverse range of potential drum sounds to generate that.
+A metric to watch for model validaiton is how well the model is able to generate the following set of "defining" kick drum characteristics.

 A kick drum's "defining" characteristics include: